An annotated digest of the top "Hacker" "News" posts for the fourth week of September, 2016.

 September 29, 2016 (comments)

-A Bitcoin idiot working at Bitcoin Idiots, LLC has his cellphone number stolen from him.
+A Bitcoin idiot working at Bitcoin Idiots, LLC has a cellphone number stolen.
 Bitcoin Idiots, LLC is praised by Hackernews for having 'on-point' security features such as two-factor authentication, thanks to which the attacker was able to steal one factor and recover the other.
 Another 'on-point' security feature is having configuration management capabilities entrenched in advance to shut down your entire business and allow you to spend days poring over server logs, in the inevitable event your retarded funbux party gets snaked.

 September 30, 2016 (comments)